jaredliw/PikaBot/README.md

 - **The robot does not move for the distance specified.** OR **The robot does not rotate by the angle specified.**

   Due to technical constraints, ± 3 cm or ± 10° of difference is unavoidable.
 If it does differ a lot, please measure the distance/angle manually and parse the values to function `calibrateMotors` before using motors.
+See how to use this function in **File > Examples > Pikabot > Motor**.

 - **Some notes are missed when playing music using buzzer.**

   Invalid notes/pitches/notations will be skipped.
 Check your code again.

-  (If it makes a strange pitch rather than skipping it, kindly report it to me.)

 - **The robot is not following the line.**

   Try to:

   - Calibrate your line sensors using a screwdriver.
 Refer to the booklet for more information.
-  - Reduce
+  - Reduce the speed (around 90 is recommended).

 ## Report a Problem

 Something isn't working as expected?
 You are welcome to [open an issue](https://github.com/jaredliw/PikaBot/issues) to make this library better!
-Before opening an issue, make sure that you have read the [troubleshooting guide]().
+Before opening an issue, make sure that you have read the [troubleshooting guide](https://github.com/jaredliw/PikaBot#troubleshooting-guide).

 ## Sponsorship